UQcsse3200/2025-studio-3/ai/team8.md

 - Generative AI was used to generate tests for the SkillSet and Skill classes.
 - Generative AI was used to generate javadocs for same.

+## Bianca

+- Generative AI was used to understand and help implement ItemEffectsService tests.
+- Generative AI was used to generate sprite sheets and associated atlases for the item effect animations.